MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_30_AssignAzureResourceRolesInPrivilegedIdentityManagement.md

 18. After the new role assignment is created, a status notification is displayed.

-## Update or remove an existing resource role assignment
+#### Task 2 - Update or remove an existing resource role assignment

 Follow these steps to update or remove an existing role assignment.